-Since beginning in 2005, Young Life in Kenya has reached over 90,000 kids through 136 ministries, including high school/middle school students, teen moms, teenagers with disabilities and college students.
+Since beginning in 2005, Young Life in Kenya has spread the gospel of Jesus through 375 ministries, including high school/middle school students, teen moms, teenagers with disabilities and college students!

 Kenya is named after Mount Kenya, the second tallest mountain in Africa.
 The land that is now considered Kenya was first settled around 2000 BC.
-In 1890, the British colonized the land until 1963, when Kenya officially became an independent Republic in 1963.
-Kenya’s population of approximately 48 million is made up of mostly Christians: 45% Protestant, 33% Roman Catholic.
-However, about 10% of the population identified as Islamic and another 10% participates in their indigenous religion.
+In 1890, the British colonized the land until 1963, when Kenya officially became an independent republic.
+Kenya’s population of approximately 53.5 million is made up of mostly Christians: 47% Protestant, 23% Roman Catholic and 12% other.
+However, about 10% of the population identified as Islamic and another 5-10% participates in their indigenous religion.
 45% of the population is under the age of 18.
 English is the official language of Kenya, yet almost every Kenyan speaks Swahili.
 The Kenyan people are a diverse mix of urban and rural, traditional and modern.
-In Nairobi, one will experience a bustling business district, yet if you travel to a more rural area you will commonly experience warriors armed with spears, driving their cattle to protect them from lions at night.
+In Nairobi, one will experience a bustling business district, yet if one travels to a more rural area one will commonly experience warriors armed with spears, driving their cattle to protect them from lions at night.

-Kenya celebrated its 11th year in ministry and is one of the largest in Young Life Africa.
+Kenya is in its 18th year in ministry and is one of the largest in Young Life Africa.
 They pioneered Hands on Training (HOT) which has been replicated in other countries as a way to help leaders see and do Young Life ministry in all its forms – contact work, club, discipleship group and camp.
 In 2023, there were in total about 24,000 kids at outreach club and 13,000 involved in discipleship groups!
 Praise God for the work He is doing in Kenya!